sifive/duh/README.md

 :warning: imported ports may require some manual fixes.

-See more about Document validation here: [validation](doc/import.md)
+See more about import into DUH document here: [import](doc/import.md)

 ## Bus interfaces